-&lt;sup>2 Table 1 does not include an exhaustive list of pathogens and for some foods/circumstances, testing of other microorganisms may be appropriate.
+Table 1 does not include an exhaustive list of pathogens and for some foods/circumstances, testing of other microorganisms may be appropriate.
 The microbiological testing applied should be appropriate to the type of food being examined and the handling it has received.

-Hazard Result (cfu/g) Interpretation Likely cause Actions Assess capacity of business and equipment used to effectively process the volume of food handled. $10^3 - \le 10^5$ Unsatisfactory As above.
+Hazard Result (cfu/g) Interpretation Likely cause Actions Assess capacity of business and equipment used to effectively process the volume of food handled.
+10 - ≤10 Unsatisfactory As above.
 Investigate and review temperature and time profiles used for the cooking, cooling, storage and reheating of cooked foods (i.e. times taken to reach required internal temperatures).
 Assess capacity of business and equipment used to effectively process the volume of food handled.
 10 - <10 Marginal Process controls not fully achieved.
-Proactive investigation to ensure temperature and time profiles used for cooling, processing, reheating and storage of cooked foods are being implemented. <10 Satisfactory Staphylococcus aureus >10 Potentially hazardous Inadequate temperature control and poor hygienic practices.
+Proactive investigation to ensure temperature and time profiles used for cooling, processing, reheating and storage of cooked foods are being implemented. <10 Satisfactory Staphylococcus aureus and other coagulase- positive staphylococci >10 Potentially hazardous Inadequate temperature control and poor hygienic practices.
 Product disposition action required to assess safety and determine if disposal or product recall is required.
 Reprocessing of product not an option due to potential for toxin formation.
 Food handling practices should be investigated to: ensure all practicable measures are being undertaken by food handlers to prevent unnecessary contact with RTE food ensure good levels of personal hygiene review temperature and time controls.
-Testing for enterotoxin should be considered where cases of food-borne illness are suspected.
+Testing for enterotoxin should be considered where cases of foodborne illness are suspected.

-Hazard Result (cfu/g) Interpretation Likely cause Actions $10^3 - \le 10^4$ Unsatisfactory As above Food handling practices should be investigated as above.
+Hazard Result (cfu/g) Interpretation Likely cause Actions 103 - ≤104 Unsatisfactory As above.
+Food handling practices should be investigated as above.
 The level of S. aureus determined at the time of analysis may not be the highest level that occurred in the food.
-If cases of foodborne illness are suspected, testing for enterotoxin should be considered.
-10 - <10 Marginal Hygiene and handling controls not fully achieved. • Proactive investigation to ensure hygiene practices and temperature controls are effectively implemented. <10 Satisfactory Listeria monocytogenes 1.
-RTE food in which growth of Listeria monocytogenes can occur Detected in 25g Potentially hazardous Post-processing or post-harvest contamination or inadequate process control.
+If cases of foodborne illness are suspected, testing for enterotoxin should be considered. $10^2 - < 10^3$ Marginal Hygiene and handling controls not fully achieved. • Proactive investigation to ensure hygiene practices and temperature controls are effectively implemented. <10 Satisfactory Detected in 25g Potentially hazardous Post-processing or post-harvest contamination or inadequate process control.
 Higher levels in product in the marketplace may be due to poor temperature control during storage and/or distribution or inappropriate length of shelf life.
 Product disposition action required to assess safety and determine if disposal or product recall is required.
 Vulnerability of population to be considered.
-An investigation should be undertaken of: the raw materials used; adequacy of cleaning and sanitising of premises and equipment, particularly of preferred sites such as drains adequacy of construction and maintenance of premises the effectiveness of processing controls the adequacy of process flow.
+An investigation should be undertaken of: the raw materials used adequacy of cleaning and sanitising of premises and equipment, particularly of preferred sites such as drains adequacy of construction and maintenance of premises the effectiveness of processing controls the adequacy of process flow.
 Increased sampling, including environmental sampling.
 Not detected in 25g Satisfactory 2.
-RTE food in which growth of Listeria monocytogenes will not >10 Potentially hazardous Post-processing or post-harvest contamination or inadequate process control.
+RTE food in which growth of L. monocytogenes will not occur >102 Potentially hazardous Post-processing or post-harvest contamination or inadequate process control.
 Product disposition action required to assess safety and determine if disposal or product recall is required.
 Vulnerability of population should be considered.
+An investigation should be undertaken as above.